-And, yes, many companies still deliver straight to your mailbox.
+And, yes, many companies still offer home delivery straight to your mailbox.
 If you don’t believe me, take a look at this never-ending list.

 Since these companies often rely on subscriber numbers to sell advertising, most of these companies don’t mind handing out a free subscription to increase the total subscriber count.

-The question, as you’re probably thinking is, “Where the heck do I find these free magazines?”
+The question, as you’re probably thinking is, “Where the heck do I find these free magazine subscriptions?”